ELANGKATHIR11/AGRISENSEFULL-STACK/README.md

 - CORS: override allowed origins with `ALLOWED_ORIGINS` (comma-separated).
 Defaults to `*` in dev.

 Note: Large trained models are managed with Git LFS or excluded from Git to keep the repo lightweight.

+Repository organization note: This repo contains a mix of code, datasets, model artifacts, and docs.
+A recommended non-destructive reorganization plan and an explanation of the current layout are in `docs/REPO_STRUCTURE.md` — read that before moving files.

 ## Chatbot (QA) status